JermellB/restagraph/docs/Demo_session.md

 # Restagraph demo session

 A walkthrough, demonstrating various features of Restagraph.
+Best read in conjunction with the [HTTP API reference](HTTP_API.md).

 The following sequence gives you an overview of what you can do with Restagraph, using the familiar arena of movies, actors and directors.